potapovDim/json-fake-server/Readme.md

       }
     }
   },
-  "authorized":{                      // if full server model inludes authorized propertie, this will take part
+  "authorization":{                      // if full server model inludes authorized propertie, this will take part
                                       // in our endpoint response
     "unauthorized": {                 // this property will be used as body for respose if request does not have "foo": "bar"                    // credentials